PDOK/vectortiles-bgt-brt/README.md

 Furthermore, the project aims to reduce the workload on the server-side whilst increasing cartographic design flexibility.
 This is accomplished using vector tile technology with opinionated choices about what features to serve at what zoom level.

+The vector tiles are build with [tippecanoe](https://github.com/mapbox/tippecanoe) conform the [Mabox Vector Tile specification](https://github.com/mapbox/vector-tile-spec).
+Web Mercator is the projection of reference, and the Google tile scheme is the tile extent convention of reference.

 Contents
 --------